Our Team Members

-Deputy Chair of the AMRF Medical Committee, MBChB, MD, FRACP
+Co-Deputy Chair of the AMRF Medical Committee, BSc (Waikato) MSc, PhD (Auckland), FSRB

-Peter Goodfellow is Executive Chairman of Lock Finance and Chairman of Cambridge Clothing Co Ltd; and a Director of Sanford Ltd and Refrigeration Engineering Co.
-Ltd. He was appointed to the Board of Auckland Medical Research Foundation in 2007.
-He has previously practised law and was Chairman XS Corporation Ltd. He is President of the New Zealand National Party.
+Peter Goodfellow is Executive Chairman of Lock Finance.
+He was appointed to the Board of Auckland Medical Research Foundation in 2007.
+He has previously practised law and was Chairman XS Corporation Ltd. Peter was the President of the New Zealand National Party from 2009 to 2022.

 LLB, BComm, MBA

 James Grey is an investment and wealth management professional, specialising in portfolio and risk management, and has worked at JMI Wealth since 2012.
 He holds a Bachelor of Business degree with a double major in finance and economics and is a Financial Advisor.
 He is a passionate advocate for improving financial literacy nationwide and strongly believes in giving back to the community.
 He completed the Te Whare Hukahuka programme (Ka eke Poutama – Māori Governance) and has iwi affiliations with Ngāti Whātua Ōrākei, Te Rarawa, Ngāti Kurī and Te Aupōuri.
 James is married with two children and in his spare time is undertaking a Master of Actuarial Science.
 James was appointed to the board of AMRF in June 2022.